-	The Infant Optics camera has an average EMF reading of 1.89 when placed 6 ft from the reader.
+The Infant Optics camera has an average EMF reading of 1.89 when placed 6 ft from the reader, making it one of the highest in our tests.
 The further you place the camera from the baby, the less EMF exposure.
 The parent unit placed at 3 ft has an average reading of about 3.6.
-We assume the parent device will be within arm's reach, so the level can vary and will be higher the closer it is to you.
+We assume the parent device will be within arm's reach, so the level can vary and be higher the closer it is to you.

 The real appeal of the Infant Optics is the interchangeable lenses.
 However, we think they aren't practical and, over time, will be lost or unused.
 While it is a higher-scoring dedicated option, it is also a somewhat spendy one given how it stacks up to the competition.
 As one of the most expensive options in the group, it is hard to recommend this lackluster option that doesn't have WiFi and only offers sub-par sound.

 The LeapFrog LF920HD 7" Display is the better-dedicated choice in our lineup with a lower price and better overall score than the Infant Optics.
 Overall, it is a better monitor.
 If you want the best of the best with a variety of baby-centric features or movement monitoring, we love the WiFi Nanit Pro that scored well overall and provides some of the best videos around that you can watch anywhere with internet access.